General Guidelines

 Style

-The student must consult with the department (see pg.
-11) and/or committee to select an appropriate style guide to be used in writing the thesis.
-Note: Whenever there are differences in format and layout between the specifications of the Guidelines and the style guide, the Guidelines overrule the style guide.
+Students must consult with their department (see pg.
+11 of Guidelines) and/or committee to select an appropriate style guide to use in writing the thesis.
+In the case of format and layout differences between Guidelines specifications and the style guide, the Guidelines overrule the style guide.

-Possible style guides include: American Psychological Association (APA), American Physiological Society (APS), American Medical Association (AMA), Chicago Manual Style, Harvard, Modern Language Association (MLA), and Vancouver, among others.
-Students may also use the style guide of the scientific journals commonly used in their field.
+Possible style guides include American Psychological Association (APA), American Physiological Society (APS), American Medical Association (AMA), Chicago Manual of Style, Harvard, Modern Language Association (MLA), and Vancouver, among others.
+Students may also use the style guide of journals commonly used in their field, as long as it does not contradict the Guidelines.

 Page and Margins